 01 Mar The Transformational Hire: Securing One-in-a-Million Talent to Catapult Your Profits

-For every rushed or subpar talent acquisition is a long road of pain: At best, you must overtrain the new hire while internal customers grow frustrated by missed goals, strained relationships, lackluster performance and the results to match.
+Every rushed or subpar talent acquisition is a long road of pain: At best, you must overtrain the new hire while internal customers grow frustrated by missed goals, strained relationships, lackluster performance, and the results to match.

-At worst, your reputation gets a black eye, results sink, and you have to hire again.
+At worst, your reputation gets a black eye, results sink, and you must hire again.
 It’s a surefire way to sabotage your growth, especially in a market that’s changing fast and expects more of your company than it can deliver today.

-Years ago, conventional wisdom argued that success in business hinged on companies figuring out the best path forward, then hiring employees to follow the plan as dictated by the organization.
-But that’s not how money is made in today’s market.
+Years ago, conventional wisdom argued that business success hinged on companies figuring out the best path forward, then hiring employees to follow the plan dictated by the organization.
+But that’s not how anyone makes money in today’s market.

-High-performing organizations know if you get the right people, results will come.
+High-performing organizations know that results will come if they get the right people.

-Talent acquisition, then, is more than an HR process: It’s a foundational business strategy, and your organization’s long-term health depends on it.
+Talent acquisition is more than an HR process: It’s a foundational business strategy, and your organization’s long-term health depends on it.